Ellen Lipton Hollander

-Ellen Frances Lipton Hollander (born May 24, 1949) is a Senior United States district judge of the United States District Court for the District of Maryland.
+Ellen Frances Lipton Hollander (born 1949) is a senior United States district judge of the United States District Court for the District of Maryland.

 Early life and education

-Born Ellen Frances Lipton on May 24, 1949 in New York, New York, she received her Bachelor of Arts in 1971 from Goucher College, then attended Hofstra University School of Law during the 1971 – 1972 academic year, but received no degree.
+Born Ellen Frances Lipton in 1949, in New York, New York, she received her Bachelor of Arts in 1971 from Goucher College, then attended Hofstra University School of Law during the 1971 – 1972 academic year, but received no degree.
 She later obtained her Juris Doctor from Georgetown University Law Center in 1974.
+Hollander is Jewish.

-Legal career
+Career

 Between 1974 and 1975, Hollander was a law clerk to Judge James Rogers Miller Jr. of the United States District Court for the District of Maryland.
-Hollander was in private practice as an associate in the litigation department for the law firm of Frank, Bernstein, Conaway & Goldman in Baltimore, Maryland from 1975 to 1979.
+Hollander was in private practice as an associate in the litigation department for the law firm of Frank, Bernstein, Conaway & Goldman in Baltimore, Maryland, from 1975 to 1979.
 In 1979, she became an Assistant Attorney General in the civil division for the Office of the Maryland Attorney General.
 She was an Assistant United States Attorney in the District of Maryland from 1979 to 1983.
 Between 1983 and 1989, Hollander went back into private practice with Frank, Bernstein, Conaway & Goldman, where she worked her way from an associate to partner.
 She was a judge on the Circuit Court for Baltimore City from 1989 to 1994.
 She then was a judge on the Maryland Court of Special Appeals (the state's intermediate appellate court) from 1994 until she became a federal judge.